DanCardin/cappa/docs/source/annotation.md

 - `bool` changes the "action" to "store_true", which results in the argument accepting no additional "value" field.

+- If the `long` options for the flag include a `--no-*` version (such as `Arg(long="--foo/--no-foo")`, i.e. `Arg(long=["--foo", "--no-foo"])`), then the "no" variant will invert the given "action" for that variant of the flag.

+  By default that translates to the obvious behavior of `--foo` storing `True`, and `--no-foo` storing `False`.

-- If the default value for the field is `True`, then the arg will be inferred as `store_false`.
-Otherwise there would be no way for the value to become false.
+- If the flag does not have an inverted variant like above, and the default value for the field is `True`, then the arg will be inferred as `store_false`.

+  Without this behavior, the flag would have no way to store anything but `True`

 ## Literal